reticivis-net/mediaforge/README.md

 - inspired by [esmBot](https://github.com/esmBot/esmBot)
 - uses nextcord, a fork of discord.py
+- uses ImageMagick for captioning
-- uses FFmpeg for most media functions
+- uses FFmpeg for media processing
-- uses selenium and ChromeDriver to render captions in html with Chrome
-    - although not the fastest approach, it is very simple and very powerful

 ## self-host with docker